DonWilliams09/pyppbox_project/README.md

 2. *Compare Toolbox*

-To compare the detection, tracking, and re-identification processes using two different use the following command:
+To compare the detection, tracking, and re-identification processes using two different re-ids use the following command:
 ```
 python comparebox.py
 ```